mainkoon81/Study-02-AB-Testing/README.md

    - **two-way ANOVA** is a special case of **factorial_design** as it compares two categorical variables.
    <img src="https://user-images.githubusercontent.com/31917400/48951833-e4765480-ef37-11e8-99e4-df1a6367e92e.jpg" />

- - 1. Randomized Block Design
+ - # Randomized Block Design
    - `within_block` important and `between_block` not important
+   - So it's a sort of two-way ANOVA without interaction !!!
    - Let's say we test on efficiency of 4 cutting tools.
 Data on measurements could be spread over several different materials such as wood, plastic, metal, etc. But we want to somehow eliminate the `effect of material` on cutting tools("material" is our nuisance variable).
 So we **block** measurements per material like..`block 1`means "wood", `block 2`means "plastic", `block 3`means "metal"...but we consider them homogeneous and assign randomly each treatment(cutting tool) but once in each block.
 <img src="https://user-images.githubusercontent.com/31917400/48959885-8a3db980-ef60-11e8-8544-523adf74fab3.jpg" />